cubefs/cubefs/docs/source/maintenance/tool.md

 ./cfs-cli cluster info          # Get cluster information, including cluster name, address, number of volumes, number of nodes, and usage rate, etc.
 ./cfs-cli cluster stat          # Get usage, status, etc. of metadata and data nodes by region.
 ./cfs-cli cluster freeze [true/false]        # Freeze the cluster.
 After setting it to `true`, when the partition is full, the cluster will not automatically allocate new partitions.
 ./cfs-cli cluster threshold [float]     # Set the memory threshold for each MetaNode in the cluster.
+If the memory usage reaches this threshold, all the meta partition will be readOnly. [float] should be a float number between 0 and 1.
-./cfs-cli cluster cluster set [flags]    # Set the parameters of the cluster.
+./cfs-cli cluster set [flags]    # Set the parameters of the cluster.
 ```

 ### MetaData Management